Layr-Labs/eigenlayer-avs-playgrounds/docs/runbook.md

 All of the below commands read from [script/output/5/eigenlayer_deployment_output.json](../script/output/5/eigenlayer_deployment_output.json) and (after deploying the avs contracts) [script/output/5/playground_avs_deployment_output.json](../script/output/5/playground_avs_deployment_output.json).
 Note that the `5` refers to the chainid, goerli.

-## Contracts Deployment
+### Contracts Deployment

-#### deploy-eigenlayer
+#### 0. deploy-eigenlayer

 The recommended way of interacting with this avs playground is to fork goerli on a local chain, and deploy the avs contracts on top of the eigenlayer contracts already deployed at the addresses in [script/output/5/eigenlayer_deployment_output.json](../script/output/5/eigenlayer_deployment_output.json).
 However, we still include this `deploy-eigenlayer` command for completeness.
 It can be used, for example, to deploy a fresh new set of eigenlayer contracts on an empty local chain instead of forking goerli.
-That would require setting the alphaMultisig to some EOA address whose private key is known, and using that to whitelist the [ERC20Mock.sol](../lib/eigenlayer-contracts/src/test/mocks/ERC20Mock.sol) contract in the strategy manager.
+That would require setting the alphaMultisig to some EOA address whose private key is known, and using that to whitelist the [ERC20Mock.sol](https://github.com/Layr-Labs/eigenlayer-contracts/blob/40cbfeaefbb3135bbe0bb0f1dfb8ca4cfbb6784b/src/test/mocks/ERC20Mock.sol) contract in the strategy manager.
 The alphaMultisig on goerli is a proper 1/n gnosis safe, which teams needing to interact with the contracts (for eg., to unfreeze operators) should ask us to be added to.

-#### deploy-avs
+#### 1. deploy-avs

-Deploying the avs contracts deploys the [PlaygroundAVSServiceManagerV1.sol](../src/core/PlaygroundAVSServiceManagerV1.sol) as well as the suite of [registry contracts](../lib/eigenlayer-contracts/src/contracts/middleware/), all of which are depicted in the image at the top of this runbook.
+Deploying the avs contracts deploys the [PlaygroundAVSServiceManagerV1.sol](../src/core/PlaygroundAVSServiceManagerV1.sol) as well as the suite of [registry contracts](https://github.com/Layr-Labs/eigenlayer-contracts/tree/40cbfeaefbb3135bbe0bb0f1dfb8ca4cfbb6784b/src/contracts/middleware), all of which are depicted in the image at the top of this runbook.

-### Operator Interactions
+### Opting into (aka registering with) Eigenlayer

+Before doing anything else, an operator needs to register with Eigenlayer and either deposits funds himself and self-delegate them, or wait for a stake to deposit funds and delegate them to that operator.
+More detailed information can be found in the [delegation flow](https://github.com/Layr-Labs/eigenlayer-contracts/blob/master/docs/EigenLayer-delegation-flow.md) docs.

-#### register-operators-with-eigenlayer
+#### 1. register-operators-with-eigenlayer

-Before doing anything else, an operator should first register with eigenlayer.
-This effectively enables stakers to delegate their assets to this operator.
+Registering as an operator with eigenlayer effectively enables stakers to delegate their assets to this operator.
 See [staker-delegate-to-operators](#staker-delegate-to-operators).
 Note that this does not register the operator with any AVS; it needs to register to each AVS' registry contract separately.

 After running this command, you should be able to run [print-operators-status](#print-operators-status) and see the operator's status as opted-in (aka registered):